vinipsmaker/gsoc2014-boost/README.md

 sooner.

-Good candidates to be implemented after HTTP/2.0 are the threads helpers and the router with some sample handlers to prove the flexibility and power of the API.
+Good candidates to be implemented after HTTP/2.0 are the threads helpers and the router with some simple handlers to prove the flexibility and power of the API.
 This proof can help to convince boost members to agree that this is a good design and should be integrated within the rest of the project.